AMSAT-NA/PacSatFSKBoard/BoardInfo.md

   destroyed.
 L33 and L38 came off when I was unsoldering the other devices.

-* Re-added L38, but something is wrong with the PA.
-It's not drawing nearly as much Vbias and Iref as it should.

 ## Board 6 - First board I worked on for initial bringup

 * The RF switches have been removed and jumpers places on the RF connections.